WojciechKarpiel/jhou/README.md

 ### Term construction

-TODO: describe more

-`Term.equals` is alpha-equality.
+`Term.equals` is raw structural equality.
 For other notions of equality, see "Normalization and utility" section.

 * `Variable freshVariable(Type type)` - create a new free variable of type `type`.
 A `Variable` is a subtype of `Term` Substitution for such variables will be searched for by the unification procedure